 - Fixed cost, as the name suggests, is fixed in nature during a certain period of time and it doesn’t depend on the level of activity or output.
 It can be considered a sunk cost.
-One of the most popular examples of fixed cost is depreciation which is charged on the fixed assets of a company.
+One of the most popular examples is depreciation which is charged on the fixed assets of a company.
 Now, the amount of depreciation remains constant (considering the straight-line method) during the years of operation irrespective of the volume of production.

 - On the other hand, the variable cost is directly proportional to the level of output or volume of production.
-A few of the popular examples of variable costs are labor charge and material cost.
+A few of the popular examples are labor charge and material cost.
 Now, the total labor charge or the total raw material is solely driven by the level of production.